leadouchet/ProjetC-/README.md

 ### Class Environment
-Best_fit : Find the neigboor with the best fitness around a box and return its coordinates in a vector.
+Best_fit : Find the neigboor with the best fitness around a box and return its coordinates into a vector.